hpcgarage/intrepyddguide/optimizations.md

         x2 = add(x2, x1 @ x1.T)
 ```

-Since the results of `x1 @ x1.T` (i.e., Symmetric Rank-k Update for `x1`)
+Since the results of `x1 @ x1.T` (i.e., Symmetric Rank-k Update for
-are loop invariant, we can move out by using a temporal variable, e.g.:
+`x1`) are loop invariant, we can move out by storing its result into a
+temporal variable, e.g.:

 ```python
     tmp = x1 @ x1.T